techidaily/site-screen-activity-recording/source/_posts/updated-leading-rogue-adventures-10-game-compilation-for-2024.md

 ![downwell](https://images.wondershare.com/filmora/article-images/downwell.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9Jfq2Wx1Bcs?si=YQrYpTy0g4aV5QaO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Don't let its retro look fool you.
 This 2015 title is fast and intense, with a good amount of power-ups that boost your survivability.
 It is immediately enjoyable with its fast-paced downward action, but gaining mastery of its combat is no simple feat.
 Downwell is one of the best roguelikes out there, despite its intense difficulty.
 Its concise levels, satisfying combo system, and creative boss are among the roguelikes' best features.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/rBnnLFJbvr4?si=LlHYrYlOBp7NLMec" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **3\.
 [Dungeon Crawl Stone Soup](https://crawl.develz.org/)**